coderamen666/srd-v3.5-md/spells/spells-s.md

 The subject can see, hear, and smell normally, but it does not need to eat or breathe.
-Feeling is limited to those sensations that can affect the granite-hard substance of the individual's body.
-Chipping is equal to a mere scratch, but breaking off one of the statue's arms constitutes serious damage.
+Feeling is limited to those sensations that can affect the granite-hard substance of the individual’s body.
+Chipping is equal to a mere scratch, but breaking off one of the statue’s arms constitutes serious damage.

 The subject of a *statue* spell can return to its normal state, act, and